 Skip to contents

-tidyterra is a package that adds common methods from the tidyverse for SpatRaster and SpatVectors objects created with the terra package.
-It also adds specific geom_spat*() functions for plotting these kind of objects with ggplot2.
+tidyterra adds common tidyverse methods for SpatRaster and SpatVector objects from the terra package, and provides geom_spat*() geoms for plotting these objects with ggplot2.

 Why tidyterra?